 Flagstar Bank is a solid, reliable and well-established bank that offers more than just mortgages for those who would rather keep all their finances in one basket.
 It has a good reputation on the market, albeit some unhappy customer reviews, and it offers a lot of variety when it comes to mortgage loan types.
 The company offers construction and renovation loans that are a nice addition not found with many other mortgage providers and you can use these to refinance your home, undergo extensive renovations, or even build your own customized loan product that suits your unique requirements.

-4. Reali Loans: Best mortgage lender for those on a budget
+4. Reali Loans: Best mortgage lender if you're on a budget

 Reali Loans offers you a cheap and cheerful mortgage solution that’s designed to work as seamlessly as possible with your budget constraints and daily life.
 What’s really nice about Reali Loans is their transparency – their fees are clearly outlined, their APR is easy to find, and their site is easily navigated so you can find answers to your most pressing questions without losing the will to live.
 Another advantage of Reali Loans is its fast service – you can get estimated quotes for your mortgage in just a few seconds.
 It isn’t an accurate quote as there are fees and other elements that you have to consider, but it does help you make an informed choice about your costs and eligibility.

 5. Citibank: Best mortgage lender for value-added services